Menu

 In this Privacy Policy, "we" and "us" refers to MoleMap and "you" refers to any individual about whom we collect personal information.

 This policy does not limit or exclude any of your rights under the Privacy Acts and Health Record Laws.
-If you wish to seek further information on the Privacy Acts, see www.privacy.org.nz and www.oaic.gov.au (as applicable).
+If you wish to seek further information on the Privacy Acts, see www.privacy.org.nz and www.oaic.gov.au (as applicable to your location).

 What information does MoleMap collect about you?